YangMann/Paper/README.md

 `.hide` will make an element hidden, add `.show` will make it visible.

 We also provide `.hidden-phone`, `.hidden-tablet` and `.hidden-desktop` to hide content on specific screen sizes.

+### Document
+Using `.document` will give your article an awesome layout.
+We also provide different types of documents: `.document-redhead`, `.document-image`, `.document-newspaper`.
+See the demo page for detailed usage.